SFFulgham/Archigos_4.1_Conflict/README.md

 ## Data Cleaning and Analysis of the Archigos: A Data Set on Leaders 1875-2015 Version 4.1

 This is an EDA of the Archigos 4.1 dataset, which covers political leader transitions from 1875 - 2015.
-In this data set, I was interested in the relationship between how a leader entered power (election, war, coup, etc) and how they left power (peacefully, war, coup etc.)
+In this data set, I was interested in the relationship between how a leader entered power (election, war, coup, etc.) and how they left power (peacefully, war, coup etc.).

 ## Motivation
 I am developing data cleaning and analytic skills with conflict data to answer public focusd questions.